Flame-crowned Flowerpecker

 About the Flame-crowned Flowerpecker

 The Flame-crowned Flowerpecker belongs to the family Dicaeidae, within the order Passeriformes.
-These birds typically live typically 4-5 years, with some individuals reaching up to 7 years..
+These birds typically live typically 5-7 years with a maximum recorded of 9 years..

 How to Identify a Flame-crowned Flowerpecker